Philippine Swine Industry

 The leanest commercial pig breed, with extreme muscling and the highest meat yield per carcass.
 Used in Philippine contract growing programs targeting lean pork markets.
 Requires careful stress management due to halothane gene sensitivity.

 A heritage breed prized for premium meat quality, dark skin, and exceptional marbling.
 Rare in the Philippines but growing interest for specialty lechon and heritage pork markets, particularly in Visayas.
-Known in Japan as "Kurobuta" — black pork.
+Known in Japan as "Kurobuta" (black pork).